PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 changing it.
 Do not guard the PReLU or SE/FC/Gather boundaries without first making their mutation accounting complete.
 Commit and push only; do not create or update a pull request.

+## Consecutive-Reshape reconciliation characterization checkpoint

+The absolute-final `run_consecutive_reshape_cleanup()` is now characterized as the next complete-counter boundary.
+Its three results cover no-op removal, consecutive-chain rewrites, and fan-out bypass rewrites.
+The fan-out path also increments the aggregate rewrite counter, and cleanup/synchronization only run after a positive mutation.
+A new no-candidate fixture freezes the exact all-zero result, byte-for-byte-equivalent ModelIR representation, skipped diagnostic, and no pass-state construction.

+Production remains unchanged.
+A strict expected-failure architecture contract requires the terminal runner result to be assigned and its immediately following shape reconciliation to be guarded by all three exact counters.
+At implementation, keep the runner in place with the same LayoutState and diagnostics.
+Add zero-counter and one-counter-per-key lowerer wiring coverage, then run the consecutive-Reshape, core, pass-efficiency, architecture, and TensorFlow-import-blocked suites sequentially.
+Commit and push only; do not create or update a pull request.